Kaisaniemi Botanic Garden

 |Members of Kasvitieteellisen puutarhan ystävät ry|

-Fee is collected from all group members (also under 7 year olds) exept from the group instructors
+Fee is collected from all group members (also under 7 year olds).
+The group instructors have free entrance.

 The Kaisaniemi Botanic Garden is located in Kaisaniemi, in the centre of Helsinki.
-The garden has two entrances: one on Unioninkatu 44 and the other on Kaisaniemenranta 2.
+The entrance to the garden is through the gate on Kaisaniemenranta 2.
 The distance from the central railway station is approximately 600 meters.

 Show Kaisaniemi Botanic Garden on a bigger map.

 Trams 3, 6, 7 and 9 and many buses travel through Unioninkatu.
 The Hakaniemi and University of Helsinki metro stations are located 700 m from the Kaisaniemenranta entrance.

 Both garden entrances have bicycle stands.